Brigitte Bardot Is Smart, A Ballerina, Turns Down Hollywood, Goes Vegetarian, Saves the Animals, and Is Generous with Her Fans.

-I am a first hand recipient of this generosity!
-Last year, I wrote Brigitte a letter, and mailed it to her in Saint Tropez along with three of my favorite Bardot pictures, hoping she would sign the photos and return them to me.
+I am a first hand recipient of this generosity.
+I recently wrote to Brigitte at her home in Saint Tropez, hoping she would sign the photos I enclosed and return them to me.

-Well, not only did Brigitte sign and return to me the three pictures I sent her, she inscribed each one with a personal message that related to my letter!
+Well, not only did Brigitte sign and mail back to me the three pictures I sent her, she inscribed each one with a personal message that related to my letter.
 It was obvious that Brigitte read my words.

 Beautiful On the Inside and Out

-Throughout her career, Brigitte has sent funds, flowers, and candy to homes for the elderly, and even at the height of her career, would visit these homes on holidays.
+Throughout her career, Brigitte has sent funds, flowers, and candy to homes for the elderly, and visited these homes on holidays, even at the height of her career.

 One woman in particular, suffering from throat cancer, came to view Bardot as a granddaughter: Brigitte was the woman’s only constant visitor over the years.
 Brigitte visited her just about every Christmas from the mid 1960s until the woman’s death in 1981.
 Brigitte still wears the ring the woman gifted her to this day.